Share this guide:

 Who owns British Gas?

-is a British-owned company.
-In fact, it’s one of the oldest and largest energy companies in the UK, stretching back all the way to the 1800s.
-British Gas is owned by the parent company Centric which is a multinational utility company based in Windsor.
+British Gas is owned by Centrica, a British-owned multinational utility company based in Windsor.
+British Gas is one of the oldest and largest energy companies in the UK, with a history stretching back all the way to the 1800s.

 Who owns Scottish Power?